FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Reference Manual 2023/Chapter 4.rst

      -
      -

-   * - \* If the coefficie
-     - t is assigned 1.0, t
-     - at bridge coefficien
-     - is either not important or has no effect.
+   * - \* If the coefficient is assigned 1.0, that bridge coefficient is either not important or has no effect.

-..
+     -
+     -
+     -

 The two cross-sections are located: 1) Upstream of the bridge where essentially normal depth occurs (upstream of the bridge backwater effects); and 2)
 At the bridge to reflect the channel contraction and low chord.
 The cross-section data is listed in the BRIDGE_XSEC.DAT file.
 The two required bridge cross-sections are shown in Figure 124.
 This data is necessary regardless of whether there are 1-D channel cross-sections or no surveyed cross-sections associated with a bridge on the floodplain.
 The bridge cross-section can be located anywhere in the bridge that defines the bridge contraction.
 The upstream cross-section is located by the distance L\ :sub:`1-2` (Figure 124).
 The pier or pile widths are not entered in the cross-section data.
 The sum of all the pier or pile widths (PIERWIDTH) is entered in the B-line data in HYSTRUC.DAT (Table 1).
 The cross-section data is entered in the BRIDGE_XSEC.DAT file in the ASCII format below (data separated by spaces).
 In line 1, X indicates the start of a new bridge cross-section and the number 631 is bridge inflow node grid element number.
 The remaining lines are station from the left top of bank, upstream bed elevation at the given station, and the bridge station bed elevation.

 X 631

    0.00 1380.00 1385.00